 The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2015.
-In making this assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in the Internal Control Integrated Framework that was published in 2013.
-Based on our assessment, management stated in our Annual Report on Form 10-K for the year ended December 31, 2015, filed on March 9, 2016, its belief that, as of December 31, 2015, the Company's internal control over financial reporting was effective based on those criteria.
+In making this assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework that was published in 2013.

+Based on our assessment, management believes that, as of December 31, 2015, the Company's internal control over financial reporting is effective based on those criteria.